AdvancedShadowing

 As usual, there is a free giveaway in the Happy Place where you can add your name and tell me how you would customize your license plate.
 On Monday night i will draw a winner.
 If you already purchased the script, you can still enter the draw because if you win, then you get a coupon for a future new release.
 How can you loose?

 cass-LicensePlate-sample Since those plates are all about customization, i struggled a little bit to bring you a FREE custom plate design that you could still use.
 Of course, if i was to add the name of my husband, i doubt you would find many uses for it, so i though of something a little more generic so that you can use it as is, or almost as is.
 This plate has some white areas so you can add some flat text to it if you want.
 That is where you can add the name of your spouse, or your kid or parent, or dating partner.
 Or you can add the date of your wedding, the birthdate of your child, etc. Yeah, there are so many options!
 How will YOU customize this plate?
 Show me and i can make a whole display of custom plates.
-Simply click on the freebie preview to start the direct download.

 Do you have a wishlist in the store?
 You might want to seriously consider setting one up because April is coming soon.
 What about April?
 That is my birth month and if you were around last year, you will remember there was a BIG promotion going on in April and many of you managed GREAT deals.
 This year will be pretty much the same so get ready!